FoushWare/elzatona_web/data/ideas/guided-freestyle-learner-system.md

 **✅ Implemented Structure**:

 ```
-Plan → Cards → Sections → Topics → Questions
+LearningPlan → Cards → Categories → Topics → Questions
 ```

 #### **🎯 Hierarchy Functionality Working**

 The expandable hierarchy functionality is now fully operational:

-- ✅ **Card Expansion**: Click on cards to see sections underneath
+- ✅ **Card Expansion**: Click on cards to see categories underneath
-- ✅ **Section Expansion**: Click on sections to see topics underneath
+- ✅ **Category Expansion**: Click on categories to see topics underneath
 - ✅ **Topic Expansion**: Click on topics to see questions underneath
-- ✅ **Question Assignment**: Click on questions to add them to the plan with specific section and topic references
+- ✅ **Question Assignment**: Click on questions to add them to the plan with specific category and topic references
 - ✅ **Real-time Updates**: All changes sync immediately across the interface
-- ✅ **Progress Tracking**: Visual indicators showing assigned question counts per card/section/topic
+- ✅ **Progress Tracking**: Visual indicators showing assigned question counts per card/category/topic

 #### **✅ COMPLETED IMPLEMENTATION STEPS**